AlparslanErol/Web_Scraping_Assignments/README.md

 > **Deadline:** 28.03.2021 - 23:59

 ### Folder ``06``
-In this folder, you can find the fourth assignment of the course which is ``Exercises in static scraping using Scrapy`` and my solutions.\
+In this folder, you can find the fifth assignment of the course which is ``Exercises in static scraping using Scrapy`` and my solutions.\
 There are 1 main exercises in this assignment with 4 sub points,
 1.  **Musicians**\